RohitDatta06/MERNgamehub/README.md

 Access website - https://rohitdattagamehub.onrender.com

-A full-stack **MERN** web app where users can log in, play six classic games, and compete on global leaderboards.
+A full-stack **MERN** web app where users can log in, play six classic games, and compete on leaderboards.

 Built with **MongoDB + Express + React + Node.js (TypeScript)** and hosted entirely on **Render (free tier)** with a **MongoDB Atlas** database.